ethereum/portal-blog/pages/posts/why-portal-needs-to-be-its-own-network.md

 ---

-We commonly get asked why we don't use one of the various general purpose distributed storage networks (like Filecoin/IPFS).
+We commonly get asked why we don't use one of the various general purpose distributed storage networks (like Filecoin/IPFS or Bittorrent).
 Baked into this question is an assumption that general purpose storage networks would solve the problem that Portal is aiming to solve.

 ## Problem 1: Content Addressing